 4, 8) with Salvi, Bruna Castagna, Armando Borgioli, Di Lelio; Wilhelm in "Mignon" (September 15, 22, 25, 29) with Aurora Buades and Bruna Castagna sharing the title role, Margarita Salvi, Umberto

 Di Lelio).
 Then he sang at the Teatro Victoria, in Valparaíso, "Il barbiere di Siviglia" (October 4 and 6) and "Mignon" (October 8).

-In 1929 he sang Lionello in "Marta" (Verona) and Paolino in "Il matrimonio segreto" on the 26 of December of 1929 at the Teatro dell'Opera, in Rome, with Bidu Sayão and Umberto Di Lelio.
+In 1929 he sang Lionello in "Marta" (Verona) and Paolino in "Il matrimonio segreto" on the 26 of December at the Teatro dell'Opera, in Rome, with Bidu Sayão and Umberto Di Lelio.

-On the 18 of September of 1930 he was Alfredo in "La traviata" at the Theater an der Wien, Vienna, with Ada Paggi and Riccardo Stracciari.
-On the 18 of December of 1930 he made his last season at
+On the 18 of September, 1930 he was Alfredo in "La traviata" at the Theater an der Wien, Vienna, with Ada Paggi and Riccardo Stracciari.
+On the 18 of December, 1930, he made his last season at

 La Scala, singing "Rigoletto" with Toti Dal Monte and Lina Pagliughi sharing the role of Gilda and Carlo Galeffi.